 The Comprehensive School Safety Plan (CSSP) was developed for Hawthorne High School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
-Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, and dress code policy.
-The school's most current safety plan was reviewed, updated, and shared with school staff in November 2011.
+Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, dress code policy, and bully prevention policy.
+The school's most current safety plan was reviewed, updated, and shared with school staff in November 2012.